CodyK-779/CodyK-779/README.md

 I'm a self-taught full-stack developer with a strong focus on building performant, modern, and scalable web applications.
 I work extensively with the Next.js ecosystem, crafting everything from UI components to fully integrated authentication, databases, and server actions.

+I approach every project with a product-driven mindset — clean design, efficient code, and real-world usability.

 ---

 ## 🛠️ Tech Stack